bclifton14/Bryan-s-EE282-Final-Project/README_GenomeAnnotation_SummaryReport.txt

 #Genome Annotation Summary Report

-#All files in directory "Annotation"
+#For Answers, less file "SummaryReport_GenomeAnnotation.txt"

-#For answers, less file "Annotation/READMEs_Summaries_Plots/GenomeAnnotation_SummaryReport.txt"
+#Did not upload any input, intermiate, or output files or scripts for sake of time management but can upload them if needed

 #Methods used to summarize the D. melanogaster Genome Annotation